wp-plugins/slider-image/readme.txt

 ### Step 3.
 Editing Slider General Options

-To change the styles and colors fo the slider you should got to Huge IT Slider > General Options.
+To change the styles and colors of the slider you should got to Huge IT Slider> Slider Options.

 3.1 Image styles and colors